PhuongFX/Online-Gaming/README.md

 ## `Get Involved!` 😌
 I hope you found this project informative and engaging! 😊
-If you'd like to try out the model or contribute to the project, please let me know!
+If you're interested in collaborating and contributing to the project, please let me know!
 I'd love to hear from you.
 * [Follow me on GitHub](https://github.com/PhuongFX)
 * [Follow me on Hugging Face](https://huggingface.co/PhuongFX)